Essential Sun Protection Tips For Hikers

 Female hiker standing on trail near Lake Louise, BC for photo with barren, rocky, and snow-covered peaks as backdrop

-Wearing the Patagonia Capilene Cool Long Sleeve Hoody on a hike during our BC Icefields road trip
+Wearing the Patagonia Capilene Cool Long Sleeve Hoody on a hike during our BC Icefields Parkway road trip

 Sun hats are a great way to protect your face and neck from the sun while keeping your head cool.
 When choosing a sun hat, look for ones with a full brim that provides protection all around including the sides of your face and back of your neck.